What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 How Many Notices Does the IRS Send Before a Levy or Wage Garnishment Begins?

-Before levies begin, the taxpayer will receive at least four letters or notices from the IRS over a period of about 5 months.
+Before an IRS levy begins, the taxpayer will receive at least four letters or notices from the IRS over a period of about 5 months.
 These letters are:

 • CP-501 – You owe money to the IRS.
 (Here is an example of a CP-501).